waveform-computing/compoundpi/docs/commands.rst

 **Syntax:** remove *addresses*

-The :ref:`command_remove` command is used to remove addresses from the set of Pi's to communicate with.
+The :ref:`command_remove` command is used to remove addresses from the set of Pi servers to communicate with.
 Addresses can be specified individually, as a dash-separated range, or a comma-separated list of ranges and addresses.

 See also: :ref:`command_add`, :ref:`command_find`, :ref:`command_servers`.